Back to Blog

 Beyond the basics, include a clear link to manage the subscription.
 If a customer wants to cancel, make it easy.
 Fighting against cancellation at this stage just creates frustrated ex-customers who leave negative reviews.
 Customers who can easily find the cancellation option but choose not to use it are genuinely retained customers.

 Include a link to update payment method.
 Payment failures at renewal are one of the biggest causes of involuntary churn.
 Making it easy to update payment information before the charge reduces failed payments.
+For a complete strategy on handling failed payments, see our guide on failed payment recovery emails.

 Consider including usage or value statistics.
 For the 30-day annual reminder especially, a quick summary of what they accomplished with your product in the past year is powerful.
 "In the past year, you've sent 127,000 emails with a 42% open rate" is more compelling than "your subscription renews soon."